 Even if you believe you have a strong case, pursuing a lawsuit without professional legal guidance is rarely a good idea.
 This is especially true for bus collision cases against large companies or government entities.

-Once retained, a dedicated Pennsylvania bus accident lawyer from Ostroff Injury Law will provide steadfast guidance and support throughout the litigation process.
+Once retained, a dedicated Pennsylvania bus accident lawyer from Ostroff Godshall Injury and Accident Lawyers will provide steadfast guidance and support throughout the litigation process.
 Call today to schedule a free consultation.